Obituary of Harold Edward King, Sr.

 Very close cousins who were more like his brothers, Charles Pearson, and Jessies Bell of Utica, NY., and a Host of very special nieces and nephews who were all uniquely his favorite.

 Harold believed that a community should take care of its own, and he loved others as if they were in his bloodline, and his own, especially George Buchanon, William Thornton, Allen Swain, Milagros Roman, and Ashley Mayo, Irene Williams, Jayne Arrington, Erstella Bell, Lareka Hill, Shawn Hill, Tashiona Hill, Damare’ Hill, Lamyia Maye, and Cadiricus Maye.

-Harold was predeceased by his parents Dallas and Dorothy (Rollins) King, daughters Shelly Marie King and TarajaBorowski, and granddaughter Martina Shelnore Wooten.To send flowers to the family of Harold King, Sr. , please visit Tribute Store
+Harold was predeceased by his parents Dallas and Dorothy (Rollins) King, daughters Shelly Marie King and TarajaBorowski, and granddaughter Martina Shelnore Wooten.To plant a tree in memory of Harold King, Sr. , please visit Tribute Store

 who we are: